-Our transmission system moves high voltage bulk electric power from Entergy’s generating plants and third parties across an interconnected system of transmission lines and substations.
-The power is delivered to wholesale customers such as municipalities and cooperatives, as well as to approximately 3 million customers.
-We also deliver power directly to large commercial and industrial retail customers, including refineries, chemical plants, oil and gas processing facilities, pumping stations and large manufacturing sites vital to the region and nation.
+Our grid runs throughout Entergy’s four-state service area, delivering power to wholesale customers such as municipalities and cooperatives, as well as to our 3 million customers of Entergy Arkansas, LLC; Entergy Louisiana, LLC; Entergy Mississippi, LLC; Entergy New Orleans, LLC; and Entergy Texas, Inc. We also deliver power directly to large commercial and industrial retail customers, including refineries, chemical plants, oil and gas processing facilities, pumping stations and large manufacturing sites vital to the region and nation.

-Entergy is a member of the Midcontinent Independent System Operator, or MISO, regional transmission organization.
+We are also a member of the Midcontinent Independent System Operator, or MISO, regional transmission organization.
 MISO has functional control of Entergy's transmission facilities and performs top-down transmission planning in accordance with MISO's Open Access Transmission, Energy and Operating Reserve Markets Tariff (MISO Tariff).
 The MISO Tariff provides for the development of a comprehensive transmission expansion plan that meets both reliability and economic expansion needs for the entire MISO region.

 Disclaimer: This website is provided for the convenience of Entergy's customers served by the Entergy transmission system.
 Entergy shall not be liable for damage, loss, injury, or any other claims of whatever nature arising from the publication of the information at this site.
 Please review this page periodically to see if any enhancements or new features have been added.